 Indeed, well-known Türkologists, first of all, Z. Gombocz, G.I.
 Ramstedt, N.N.
 Poppe, N.A.
 Baskakov, S.A.
 Starostin, J. Benzing, M. Räsänen, L. Ligeti did not doubt the genetic relationship of the Turkic and Mongolian languages and proved it by comparative historical methods.
 However, the reproach of Balkar scientists is not entirely fair.
 There was another approach to solving the Altai problem, based on a historical-typological comparison.
-The founder of this direction, called neo-ataistic, was V.L.
+The founder of this direction, called neo-altaistic, was V.L.
 Kotvich (ANDREYEV N.D., SUNIK O.P.
 1982: 26).
-This direction was joined by K. Grǿnbech and J. R. Krueger, but in general their attitude was skeptical.
+This direction was joined by K. Grǿnbech and J. R. Krueger, but in general the attitude to their outlook was skeptical.
 Sir G. Clauson stand in their defense.
 Based on the analysis of the ancient Türkic and Mongolian texts, he came to the conclusion that they practically have no common vocabulary, except for international words such as kagan "supreme ruler" and teŋri "heaven" (CLAUSOΝ GERARD, 1956: 182).
 Later, Sir Gerard dealt with this issue in more detail and came to the following conclusion:

 It has been suggested that the Turkish, Mongolic, and Tungus-Manchu languages form such a family, commonly called the Altaic, and that they are all descended from a lost primaeval language called Altaic or Proto-Altaic.
 For some years now I have been coming more and more to the opinion that this is an error and that the fact that these languages have a good deal of vocabulary material in common is best explained, not by assuming that they have inherited it from a common ancestor, but by assuming that a prolonged and complicated process of exchanges has taken place between these languages… I am quite convinced that Turkish is not genetically related to either of them.
 (CLAUSON GERARD, 2002: 21-22).

 One can add to the words of Sir Gerard Clauson that Japanese and Korean are also considered to be belonged to the Altaic family.
-Earlier, using the graphical-analytical method, we found the Türkic Urheimat in the Transcaucasia (see The Nostratic languages) and then localized the habitats of Türkic tribes speaking dictinct dialects originated from the common parent Türkic language in East Europe (see The uprising of the Türkic Languages).
+Earlier, using the graphic-analytical method, we found the Türkic Urheimat in the Transcaucasia (see The Nostratic languages) and then localized the habitats of Türkic tribes speaking dictinct dialects originated from the common parent Türkic language in East Europe (see The uprising of the Türkic Languages).
 In this case, the Mongolian languages can be related genetically to Turkic only if they were formed in the vicinity surrounding area.
 Let us try to establish whether this was so.

 Sergey Starostin compiled a large database the on the Altaic languages (The Tower of Babel), and this is presented in the Internet in a form that allows one to apply the graphic-analytical method to justify kinship (see below).